Messrs. Atkinson & Thompson.

 1850 - 'Lily', Sloop, official No. 16504, 49 tons, registered Colchester.
 1870 registered Maldon for John Greaves, Hull.
 1880/90 for William Collier, Goole.
 1900 registered Goole for Thomas Cooper jnr, Reedness, Goole.
 1910 for George Draper, Grimsby.

-1859 - "Unite" Schooner 66 tons (official No. 27988) owned by John Copley, Knottingley, registered Goole, 1880/90.
+1859 - "Unite" Schooner 66 tons (official No.27988) 1865/90 owned by John Copley, Knottingley, January 1860 registered Goole.
 September 1890, for sale by auction schooner 'Unite' together with all her stores, small boat, etc. 64 tons register and carries 120 tons to sea.
 She is laid near Mr. Garlic's slipway, Knottingley. further particulars from the Auctioneers or Mr. John Copley, Shipowner, Knottingley.
-1900 for Edwin Smith sen, Bronola House, The Crescent, Bridlington.
+1902/09 for Edwin Smith sen, Bronola House, The Crescent, Bridlington.

-Built Knottingley 1864 'Aguila' Schooner/Ketch, registered Goole, official No. 47123, 68 tons, 1870 for John Arnold, Primrose Hill, Knottingley.
+Built Knottingley 1863 'Aguila' Schooner/Ketch, registered Goole, official No.47123, 68 tons, 1870 for John Arnold, Primrose Hill, Knottingley.
 1880 John Arnold, Wesley Terrace, Knottingley.
-1890/1900 now called 'Aquila' for Paul Fornill, Marshfield Road, Goole.
+1890/1900 now called 'Aquilla' for Paul Fornill, Marshfield Road, Goole.
 1910 for John Thomas Bentley, Bury St Edmund, Suffolk.
 1915 for George H. Brown, 7 Pemberton Street, Hull.
 1920 for George H. Brown, Lime Street, Hull.
 1891 Master Samuel Hall with wife and 4 children, Knottingley, Mate Samuel Johnson, Knottingley, AB seaman Arthur James Ward Holland, Goole, Cook Charles Davies, London.

 1867 - "Village Belle" Schooner built for Arnold & Co., London for the Goole coastal trade.
 99 tons 85 x 19 x 10, Captain B. Arnold (1870) 1890 Burton Arnold, Knottingley.